 You will never put aside the memories and influence of the person you love.

 Who are we?

 We are a group of volunteers trained to provide support to those in our community who have been bereaved.

 We contact members of our community who have been affected by bereavement as a means to offer fellowship and a listening ear.
 In some cases, we may suggest referral to approved professional support.
 All our work is carried out in the strictest confidence.

 We have a fortnightly support group which aims to bring comfort to people who have recently been bereaved of a loved one.
 We hope to offer reassurance and hope through the depth of shared experience.
 Most important of all is the support we can give one other.

-Welfare at EHRS offers practical and emotional support, advice and advocacy to members and their families.
-With strong community networks Welfare works in partnership with and makes referrals to the most appropriate care provider.
+Community Care at EHRS offers practical and emotional support, advice and advocacy to members and their families.
+With strong community networks Community Care works in partnership with and makes referrals to the most appropriate care provider.
 We offer guidance, support and information on many aspects of social care, including care homes, supported living and community care.
 We aim to support people through life's more challenging times.